janpaepke/ScrollMagic/README.md

 ###The jQuery plugin for magical scroll interactions. [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif "Shut up and take my money!")](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8BJC8B58XHKLL "Shut up and take my money!")

+Hi, I am Andrew Lisowski and I ported this plugin to meteor.
+Mnay thanks to all the original author.

 ScrollMagic is a jQuery plugin which essentially lets you use the scrollbar like a playback scrub control.
 It's the plugin for you, if you want to ...
 * ... start an animation at a specific scroll position.